AvolitesLtd/TitanManual/docs/timelines.md

 run from the console's internal timer or synchronise to an external timecode source.
 This can be useful for an opening sequence for a corporate event, a complex song in a show where the song is pre-recorded or run to a click track or timecode, or a multimedia event run to a playback track.
+You can also use it to create [complicated one-shot effects](./timelines/timeline-options.md#fader-tab) for busking.

 > You can also create timed shows by creating timecoded cues in [cue-lists](./cue-lists/cue-list-timing.md#running-a-cue-list-to-timecode), but Timeline